 As he plugs in and sets up, people in the pub chat, drink, laugh.
 No one takes any notice of him...yet.
 He's alone up there, but he doesn't seem to mind.
 Even if the world fell to pieces around him at this very moment, he'd still stand there, tuning in, fine-polishing the sounds, making sure everything is just perfect.
 I take a sip of my wine, a little bit jealous: his true love is in his arms, and I am down here, blending in, just one of the many girls in lace dresses.

-He picks on the chords lightly, as if trying them out, even if by now they're more natural to him than the air he breathes.
+He picks on the strings lightly, as if trying them out, even if by now they're more natural to him than the air he breathes.

 To quote Juliette, Aleksandr Petrovsky's ex-wife in the final episodes of Sex and the City, "nothing else exists when art does."